rommelsantor/react-form-values/README.md

 # `react-form-values`

-This is a custom React hook that simplifies how you can control the state of form fields using a clean and reasonable syntax.
+Custom React hook that simplifies how you can control the state of form fields using a clean and reasonable syntax.
+Read more at [this Medium article](https://medium.com/@RommelSantor/thinking-in-hooks-react-form-management-742a5e60d24c).

 ## Install